SteelSeries Rival 310¶

 buttons(button4=VolumeDown; button5=VolumeUp)

-Mouse buttons can be mapped to any keyboard keys, using different layouts.
+Mouse buttons can be mapped to any keyboard key, using different layouts.

 Available layouts:

-The available keys depends on the selected layout.
+The available keys depend on the selected layout.

 Example: